one-zero-eight/schedule-builder-backend/README.md

 Unit tests may be found [here](https://github.com/SWP2025/schedule-builder-backend/tree/main/tests/unit), whereas integration tests may be found [here](https://github.com/SWP2025/schedule-builder-backend/tree/main/tests/integration).

 ### Continuous Integration
-For each CI workflow file:
-- Provide a link to that file.
-- Provide a list of static analysis tools and testing tools that you use in the CI part.
-For each tool in the list, briefly explain what you use it for.
+Our Continuous Integration system comprises only **one** workflow file that can be accessed [here](https://github.com/SWP2025/schedule-builder-backend/blob/main/.github/workflows/test-and-build.yml).
+Moreover, we used the following testing and static analysis tools in the system:
+- `black` (widespread code linter),
+- `isort` (inputs sorting),
+- `pytest` (universal Python code testing library).

-- Provide a link to where all CI workflow runs can be seen.
+All CI workflow runs can be accessed [here](https://github.com/SWP2025/schedule-builder-backend/actions).

 ### Continuous Deployment
 For each CD workflow file: